-With their company's systems, data and brand to protect, Chief Security Officers (CSOs) were once considered just the people who said "no." Now, CSOs are abolishing the barriers that once existed between the security organisation and the rest of the business.
+With their company's systems, data and brand to protect, Chief Security Officers (CSOs) were once considered just the people who said "no." Now, CSOs are abolishing the barriers that once existed between the security organization and the rest of the business.

 AVAIL caught up with Sungard AS Global CSO Shawn Burke, who talks about taking on security challenges in this new era of collaborative security.